ShengdingHu/shengdinghu.github.io/_pages/about.md

 I am a fourth-year PhD student from [the Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
 I am fortunately supervised by Professor [Maosong Sun](https://www.cs.tsinghua.edu.cn/csen/info/1180/4033.htm) and  [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 In the summer of 2019, I visited [MILA](https://mila.quebec/en/) and conducted research under [Professor Jian Tang](https://jian-tang.com).

-My current passion revolves around building **Scalable** solutions to AGI.
-My focus areas include:
+My current passion revolves around building **SCALABLE** solutions to AGI, which means the solutions will bring improvement simply with more resources on computation and data.
+This include:

 1. **Scientifically Scaling up LLMs**.
 This include
    1. **Predicatable Scaling**.
 Ensuring the growth of Language Models' ability is measureable and predictable.